Every transaction log file is logically divided into smaller segments and these segments are called Virtual Log Files or VLFs.

 How Virtual Log Files Work Internally within Transaction Log File in SQL Server?

-SQL Server Database Engine defines the size of virtual log files dynamically while creating or extending transactional log files in SQL Server.
-Virtual log files will not have a fixed size and one cannot predict the number of VLFs within the transactional log file.
+SQL Server Database Engine defines the size of virtual log files dynamically while creating or extending transaction log files in SQL Server.
+Virtual log files will not have a fixed size and one cannot predict the number of VLFs within the transaction log file.
 Internally, SQL Server will always try to maintain a smaller number of VLFs.
 However, there is no way for a database administrator to configure or set a fixed size for VLFs in SQL Server.

 Virtual log files are truncated only when there no records of an active transactions.
 The space released after the truncation of VLFs will be made available for new transactions.
-If the transaction log file increments are very small then this will result in smaller and large number of VLFs within the SQL Server transactional log file thereby resulting in Performance issue.
+If the transaction log file increments are very small then this will result in smaller and large number of VLFs within the SQL Server transaction log file thereby resulting in Performance issue.